At a glance

 Apo B-100 is a that is an essential part of the very low density lipoprotein (VLDL) and low density lipoprotein (LDL) complexes.
 Apolipoprotein B helps provide structural integrity to complexes and directs transport of the water-insoluble lipids (like cholesterol and triglycerides) in blood.
 Apo B is recognised by LDL receptors found on the surface of many of the body's cells.
 These receptors promote the uptake of cholesterol into the cells.

-There are actually two forms of apolipoprotein B: Apo B-100 and Apo B-48.
-Apo B-48 is created in the intestines.
-It is an integral part of the structure of chylomicrons, large lipoproteins that are responsible for the initial transport of dietary lipids to the liver.
-In the liver, the body repackages the lipids and combines them with Apo B-100 (made in the liver) to form triglyceride-rich VLDL.
+In the liver, the body packages lipids and combines them with Apo B-100 (made in the liver) to form triglyceride-rich VLDL.
 Lipoprotein lipase (LPL) is an mainly produced by adipose (fat) tissue and muscle but other tissues as well.
 LPL removes triglycerides from VLDL to create first, intermediate density lipoproteins (IDL) and then, low density lipoproteins (LDL - the "bad" cholesterol).
-Each VLDL particle contains one molecule of Apo B-100, which is retained as VLDL shrinks by losing triglyceride to become the more cholesterol-rich LDL.
-Laboratory tests typically measure only Apo B-100, which is often reported simply as Apo B or apolipoprotein B.

 The cholesterol that LDL and Apo B-100 transport is vital for cell membrane integrity, sex hormone production, and steroid production.
 In excess, however, LDL can lead to fatty deposits () in artery walls and lead to hardening and scarring of the blood vessels.
 This narrows the coronary vessels that supply the heart (coronary artery disease or CAD) and increases the risk of heart attack.
 The LDL cholesterol (LDL-C) test is routinely ordered as part of a lipid profile.
 It is usually calculated from the total cholesterol level and tends to be less reliable as triglyceride levels rise.
 Some labs will directly measure LDL-C levels.